Elevate Your Yoga Practice with Essential Oils

 Focus on the sensation

 Many meditation and yoga practices are rooted in awareness of sensation.
-Peppermint Halo Headache Remedy, a blend of peppermint, eucalyptus, cajeput, vetiver, lavender and rosemary, applied to the neck and hairline creates a cooling sensation that can become the focal point of your meditation.
+Peppermint Halo Soothing Oil Blend for the Head, a blend of peppermint, eucalyptus, cajeput, vetiver, lavender and rosemary, applied to the neck and hairline creates a cooling sensation that can become the focal point of your meditation.

 Sit tall and focus on the sensations that arise and fall over time, notice how they change, how they evolve and how they rebound throughout your entire body.
 Misting your mat with Yoga Freshening Mat Spray before each practice not only refreshes your gear, the aroma triggers the mind that you are entering a time of greater mindfulness and connection.